knpuniversity/symfony/knpu/ep3b-doctrine-relations/create-genus-note.md

 # Create Genus Note

 It's you again!
-Welcome back my friend.
-In this tutorial, we're going back into
+Welcome back friend!
+In this tutorial, we're diving back into
 Doctrine: this time to master database relations.
-And have fun of course!
-Database are *super* fun guys.
+And to have fun of course - databases are *super* fun.

 Like usual, you should code along with me or risk 7 years of bad luck.
 Sorry.
 To do that, download the code from the course page and use the `start` directory.